Vaporwave: Wider popularity

 In November 2012, seapunk aesthetics were appropriated in music videos by the pop singers Rihanna and Azealia Banks.
 The exposure catapulted the subculture to the mainstream, and with it, vaporwave.
 That same month, a video review of Floral Shoppe, published by the YouTuber Anthony Fantano, helped solidify the album as the representative work of vaporwave, but was also credited as a pivotal moment in the decline of the genre.
 Soon after vaporwave was spotlighted in the mainstream, it was frequently described as a "dead" genre.
 Such pronouncements came from the fans themselves.

 Following the initial wave, new terms were invented by users on 4chan and Reddit who sought to separate vaporwave into multiple subgenres.
 Some were created in jest, such as "vaportrap", "vapornoise" and "vaporgoth".
 Further subgenres included "eccojams", "utopian virtual", "mallsoft", "future funk", "post-Internet", "late-nite lo-fi", "broken transmission" (or "signalwave"), and "hardvapour".
 Joe Price of Complex reported that "most [of the subgenres] faded away, and many didn't make sense to begin with. ...
 The visual aspect formed faster than the sound, resulting in releases that look the same but fail to form a sonically cohesive whole."
+Cloud rap artists like Bones, Black Kray, Xavier Wulf and GothBoiClique drew influence from vaporwave and witch house, with genre boundaries not becoming distinctly defined until later.

 In 2013, YouTube began allowing its users to host live streams, which resulted in a host of 24-hour "radio stations" dedicated to microgenres such as vaporwave and lo-fi hip hop.
 The Swedish rapper Yung Lean and his Sad Boys collective inspired a wave of anonymous DJs to create vaporwave mixes, uploaded to YouTube and SoundCloud, that appropriated the music and imagery of Nintendo 64 video games.
 Titles included "Mariowave", "Nostalgia 64", and "ＺＥＬＤＡＷＡＶＥ" Dazed Digital's Evelyn Wang credited Lean with "allowing vaporwave to leak IRL [and] encouraging its unholy coupling with streetwear".
 She cited their associated fashion staples as "frowny faces, Japanese and Arabic as accessories, sportswear brands, Arizona iced tea, and the uncanny ability to simultaneously communicate in and be a meme."